 Dome light stays on and drains battery

 Remember the pin/plunger switches that car makers used to install in the door jamb?
-Well, you won’t find them in Fords—some brilliant engineer had a “better idea.”
-They decided to place the switches inside the door right under the latch mechanism.
-When the door latches, a lever deactivates the switch and the body control module turns off the interior lights.
+Well, when you opened the door, the pin extended and lit the dome light.
+So the dome light stays on as long as you leave the door open.
+Well, Ford eliminated the switches in the door jamb and instead installs the switch in the door latch itself.
+It’s located right under the door latch mechanism.
+When the door latches, a lever pushes against the door switch plunger to signal the body control module to turn off the dome light.
 Good so far…..
-The problem is that the switches gum up with grease from the latch mechanism or corrosion.
+The problem is that the switch gums up with grease from the latch mechanism or corrosion.
 That’s when interior lights stay on.

 I’ve tried this on a few Ford vehicles and had success.
 However, it’s not a long term fix.
 You will have to do it about twice a year.

 - Crown Victoria, Grand Marquis, Lincoln Town Car

 - Expedition, Navigator

 - Town Car